Skip to content

 • Grinding discs for double-disc grinding

-Electroplated diamond wheels consist of a single layer of diamond particles bonded to the wheel by a nickel matrix.
-This setup allows for very sharp, aggressive grinding action and makes these wheels suitable for applications requiring high precision and fine surface finishes.
+Electroplated diamond wheels allow for very sharp, aggressive grinding action and make these wheels suitable for applications requiring high precision and fine surface finishes.
 Electroplated wheels are not typically suited for heavy-duty grinding but excel in specialized applications where dimensional accuracy and surface quality are critical.

 Applications: